MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 This topic describes minimum hardware requirements for Storage Spaces Direct.

 For production, Microsoft recommends these [Windows Server Software-Defined](https://microsoft.com/wssd) hardware/software offers from our partners, which includes deployment tools and procedures.
-They are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.Learn more at [https://microsoft.com/wssd](https://microsoft.com/wssd).
+They are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
+Learn more at [https://microsoft.com/wssd](https://microsoft.com/wssd).

 ![logos of our Windows Server Software Defined partners](media/hardware-requirements/wssd-partners.png)